-38. Many laws relating to intellectual property follow the same approach, allowing owners to obtain financing useful in the development of new works, provided that their value can be reasonably estimated in advance.
-For example, it is usually possible to create a security right in a copyrighted motion picture or software (the security right is created when the copyrighted work is created).
-In some States, a security right may be created in a patent application before the patent right is granted.

-39. However, in certain cases, law relating to intellectual property may limit the transferability of various types of future intellectual property to achieve specific policy goals.
-For example, in some cases, a transfer of rights in new media or technological uses that are unknown at the time of the transfer may not be effective in view of the need to protect authors.
+- 38. Many laws relating to intellectual property follow the same approach, allowing intellectual property owners to obtain financing useful in the development of new works, provided that their value can be reasonably estimated in advance.
+For example, it is usually possible to create a security right in a copyrighted motion picture or software (the security right is created when the copyrighted work is created; see A/CN.9/WG.VI/WP.42, para.
+40, example 3).
+In some States, a security right may be created in a patent application before the patent right is granted (typically, after the patent right is granted, it is considered as having been created at the time of the application). - 39.
+However, in certain cases, law relating to intellectual property may limit the transferability of various types of future intellectual property to achieve specific policy goals.
+For example, in some cases, a transfer of rights in new media or technological uses that are unknown at the time of the transfer may not be effective in view of the need to protect authors from undue commitments.
 In other cases, transfers of future rights may be subject to a statutory right of cancellation after a certain period.
 In other cases, the notion of "future intellectual property" may include registerable rights created but not yet registered.
-Statutory prohibitions may also take the form of a requirement for a specific description of intellectual property.
-Finally, as is the case with assets other than intellectual property, statutory prohibitions may be the result of the nemo dat principle, in accordance with which a creditor obtaining a security right does not obtain any rights greater than the rights of the grantor.
-In this connection, it should be noted that, if the grantor were a licensee, the licensee could not give anything more than the right granted to the licensee from the licensor (in other words, these rights would be subject to the terms and conditions of the licence agreement).

-40. Other limitations on the use of future intellectual property as security for credit may be the result of the meaning of the concepts of "improvements" or "adaptations" under law relating to intellectual property.
+Statutory prohibitions may also take the form of a requirement for a specific description of intellectual property. - 40.
+Other limitations on the use of future intellectual property as security for credit may be the result of the meaning of the concepts of "improvements", "updates", "adaptations" or other changes to intellectual property under law relating to intellectual property.
+Such "other changes" in relation to copyrighted content can be, for example, changes regarding the quality of the content or the form of its delivery, such as the re-mastering or the digital conversion of a sound recording or new forms of electronic delivery of a sound recording which might lead to new, yet to be invented forms of uses, whether dependent or independent of any physical carrier. - 41.
 The secured creditor should understand how these concepts are interpreted under law relating to intellectual property and how they may affect the concept of "ownership", which is essential in the creation of a security right in intellectual property.
-This determination is of particular relevance in the case of software subject to a copyright, for example.
-In some States a security right in a version of software which exists at the time of the financing may extend to modifications made to that version following the financing.
-However, in other States, this may not be the case, if it is determined that, under law relating to intellectual property, the modifications to such version are considered to be new works (adaptations) for which a new transfer is required.
-In any case, the Guide does not affect these limitations (see recommendation 18).
+For example, this determination is of particular relevance in the case of copyrighted software.
+In some States a security right in a version of copyrighted software which exists at the time of the financing may extend automatically to modifications made to that version following the financing.
+However, typically law relating to intellectual property treat such future improvements as separate assets and not as integral parts of existing intellectual property.
+Thus, if future intellectual property rights may be encumbered, a prudent secured creditor that wishes to ensure that improvements are encumbered should describe the encumbered asset in the security agreement in a manner that ensures that improvements are directly encumbered (see A/CN.9/WG.VI/WP.42/Add.5, para.
+20).
+If future intellectual property rights may not be encumbered, improvements may not be encumbered either and, the law recommended in the Guide does not affect any such limitations (see recommendation 18).